-Best Pet Food Safety App (2026): Source-Backed Comparison
+Best Pet Food Safety App (2026): A Careful Comparison

-This guide compares pet food safety apps using source-linked evidence and transparent scoring criteria tailored to dog and cat food evaluation workflows.
+This guide compares pet food safety apps using public evidence, clear scoring, and criteria built around real dog and cat food checks.

-• Category fit prioritizes dog/cat food safety checks over generic nutrition tracking.
+- Category fit weighs pet food safety checks more heavily than generic nutrition logging.

-• This page is informational and not veterinary advice.
+- This guide is informational and does not replace veterinary advice.

 #1 NutriPet